News of our recent expedition: Africa, Kilimanjaro Trek, Mount Kenya Rock-Climb and Trek, Wild Game Safari News February

 Today we left Mt Kenya behind and walked from Minto camp 17km down to the Chogori park gate.
 On the way down we had beautiful views into the George Valley with Mt Kenya in the background.
 We will spend the night at Mt Kenya Bandas, a couple off nice lodges just at the park entrance tomorrow, then we will drive back to Nairobi.
 We will have dinner at Carnivore and say goodbye to our new friend Mel Jones.
 The other four will continue with their camping safari in Masai Mara, but more news about that later.......

-Hello this is Arnold, today is 27th February and I’m calling from the summit of Mt Kenya 5188m.
+Hello, today is 27th February and I’m calling from the summit of Mt Kenya 5188m.
 I’m here together with Jonathan and Mel and our African guide Duncan who did a fabulous job getting us to the summit.
 This morning was a little difficult because there was some snow on the ledges and the route was not completely dry but somehow we managed to push through and we’re on the summit now.

 Andrew and Ryan made it to the summit of Lenana this morning at sunrise and as I look now across the valley I can already see the yellow SummitClimb tents pitched at 4300m